Hospice Palliative Care Admission Criteria

 How do I refer?

-Any registered healthcare provider can submit an Inpatient Hospice and Palliative Care referral to the Central Referral and Triage (CRT) team.
-CRT is a partnership between Bruyère Continuing Care, LHIN Home and Community Care and Hospice Care Ottawa, this central intake team triages all referrals submitted for inpatient hospice palliative care in Ottawa.
+Any registered healthcare provider can submit an Inpatient Hospice Palliative Care referral to the Central Referral and Triage (CRT) team.
+CRT is a partnership between Bruyère Continuing Care, Hospice Care Ottawa and triages all referrals submitted for inpatient hospice palliative care in Ottawa.

 Process for urgent after-hours admissions for community referrals